bjoern-hempel/node-unclosed-tag-finder/README.md

 ## More informations and source code

-You will find more informations and the source code at [GitHub](https://github.com/bjoern-hempel/node-unclosed-tag-finder)
+You will find more informations and the source code at [GitHub](https://github.com/bjoern-hempel/node-unclosed-tag-finder).
+In addition, you will find out an executable npm package at [npmjs.com](https://www.npmjs.com/package/unclosed-tag-finder).

 ## License